oracle/python-oracledb/doc/src/user_guide/aq.rst

 .. note::

-    Transactional Event Queues are only supported in python-oracledb :ref:`Thick mode <enablingthick>`.
+    Transactional Event Queues with JMS payloads are only supported in python-oracledb :ref:`Thick mode <enablingthick>`.

 Python-oracledb API calls are the same for Transactional Event Queues and Classic Queues, however there are differences in support for some payload